 - Personal loans.
 Some banks and online lenders allow you to use a personal loan for business expenses.
 However, you’re typically limited to borrowing $50,000 or less.

 - SBA loans.
 If you’ve exhausted all other options, you might want to look into a government-backed loan from the SBA.
 These are small loans up to $350,000 with competitive rates and terms.
-The application process can be long and arduous, though, so expect this to take a few months from start to finish.
+But the application process can be long, so expect this to take a few months from start to finish.

 From equipment and inventory to payroll and office space, funding the cost of your startup can put a huge dent in your personal finances.
 Before you dig into your savings, compare business loan options that might work for your new company.